ibm-cds-labs/simple-data-pipe-connector-oauth-reddit/README.md

 ***

-# Simple Data Pipe Stripe connector starter
+# Simple Data Pipe connector starter for reddit

 This [Simple Data Pipe](https://developer.ibm.com/clouddataservices/simple-data-pipe/) connector for reddit starter kit has been customized for reddit.com OAuth access.
 You can build your own special purpose connector by implementing the `getTables` and `fetchRecords` functions in `lib/index.js` to fetch the desired data from reddit and optionally enrich it.